-The Company has only one class of equity shares having par value of Rs.
-10 per share.
-Each holder of equity share is entitled to one vote per share and also are entitled to receive dividend after preference shares.
-The Company declares and pays dividend in Indian Rupees.
-In the events of liquidation of the Company, the holder of equity share will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
-The distribution will be in proportion to the number of equity shares held by the shareholders.
+- b) The company has only one class of equity shares having a par value of Rs 10 per share.
+Each shareholder is eligible for one vote per share held.
+The Company declares and pays dividend in indian rupees.
+The dividend proposed by the board of directors is subject to the approval of the shareholders in the ensuing annual general meeting.
+In the event of liquidation, the equity shareholders are eligible to receive the remaining assets of the Company after distribution of all preferential amounts, in proportion to their shareholding. - c) Shares held by A2Z Waste Management (Ludhiana) Limited, the holding Company d) Details of shares held by each shareholder holding more than 5% shares: